Joe2308/milestone-1-test-run/README.md

 ### What are the user requirements:
 1. The ability to see live video
 1. The ability to attend live showcases
-1. The ability to contact band
+1. The ability to contact the band
 1. The ability to read rich content
 1. The ability to follow the band on social media
 1. The ability to view images